By Paula Briggs and Sheila Ceccarelli

 Take an active interest in art in school and find out what your child is learning about.
 How often do they have art lessons?
 What are the lessons like?
 What are they learning about?
 Which materials are they experiencing?

-Take confidence from our post What is the Real Value of Visual Arts Education and share it with friends, teachers and schools.
 Time spent making, or time spent drawing, is never time wasted: it is an investment.
-Art should have an equal weight to other currciulum areas, and infact there is a body trying to move away from a focus on STEM (Science, Technology, English, Maths) towards STEAM (Science, Technology, English, Art, Maths).
+Art should have an equal weight to other curriculum areas, and in fact there is a body trying to move away from a focus on STEM (Science, Technology, English, Maths) towards STEAM (Science, Technology, English, Art, Maths).

 If you do feel your child would benefit from more time spent on creativity, then do express your concerns to the school.
 There may be many reasons for the perceived lack: